tredly/container-wordpress/README.md

 ## Wordpress Container for Tredly

-Version 1.0.2 June 18 2016
+Version 1.0.3 June 24 2016

 ## Installation

-Requires Tredly 1.0.0-rc.1 <https://github.com/tredly/tredly> or later
+Requires Tredly 1.0.0 <https://github.com/tredly/tredly> or later

 ## Modifying container options

 By default, the container name is "wordpress".
-Change this by changing containerName in the Tredlyfile prior to building this container.
+Change this by changing containerName in `tredly.yaml` prior to building this container.

-Many other options can be changed in the Tredlyfile
+Many other options can be changed in `tredly.yaml`

 ## License